1994 Pacific typhoon season: Tropical Storm Caitlin (Pasing)

 A tropical disturbance formed within the monsoon trough northwest of Guam on July 29.
 Slow development ensued, and four days later, it had become a tropical depression.
 By late on August 2 the cyclone had achieved tropical storm status.
 The system turned northwest and accelerated towards Taiwan/Taipei.
 During the morning of August 3, Caitlin became a storm tropical storm as it made landfall in Hualien county.
 Green Island experienced gusts of typhoon force for 21 hours as the cyclone's center moved to its north.
 Taking six hours to cross the mountainous island, Caitlin entered the Taiwan Straits on August 4.
 Ten perished across Taiwan and damage there totaled NT$620 million (1994 dollars), or $23.4 million (1994 USD).
 By late morning, its center passed inland into mainland China.
 Rainfall rates as high as 84 mm per hour were witnessed in the Ningxia Hui autonomous region.
 Mountain floods left eight dead.

-Typhoon Doug (Ritang)
+Super Typhoon Doug (Ritang)

 The eastern end of a monsoon trough developed a tropical depression on July 30.
 It headed westward, slowly strengthening to a tropical storm on the 2nd and a typhoon on the 3rd.
 Doug turned more to the northwest, and rapidly intensified from the 4th to the 5th to a 140 kn super typhoon.
 It weakened slightly to a 125 kn typhoon before brushing the eastern coast of Taiwan on the 7th.
 Its circulation became ragged, and it weakened to a tropical storm on the 10th.
 A ridge to the north pushed Doug west-southwestward where it dissipated over China on the 13th.
 A total of 26 people died, and damage was estimated on Taiwan at $110 million (1994 USD).